connorswartz/StudySprint/README.md

 1. Make sure python is installed in project.
 This can be done with homebrew: brew install python
 2. Activate virtual environment: source env/bin/activate (macOS or Linux, this step can be skipped on Windows)
+3. run: pip install -r requirements.txt
+4. If step 3 did not work:
-3. Install django.
+   - Install django.
 This can be done using pip: pip install django
-4. Install Django cors-headers. run: pip install django-cors-headers
+   - Install Django cors-headers. run: pip install django-cors-headers
-5. Install Django Rest Framework. run: pip install djangorestframework
+   - Install Django Rest Framework. run: pip install djangorestframework
+   - run: pip install mysqlclient
+   - run: pip install asgiref
+   - run: pip install sqlparse
-6. open two different terminal windows — in one window, do change directory to backend: cd backend/, in the other change directory to frontend: cd frontend/
+10. open two different terminal windows — in one window, do change directory to backend: cd backend/, in the other change directory to frontend: cd frontend/
-7. In backend directory:
+11. In backend directory:
    - run: python manage.py makemigrations
    - run: python manage.py migrate
    - run: python manage.py runserver
-8. In frontend directory:
+11. In frontend directory:
    - run: npm install
    - run: npm run dev